Ax8457/WriteUPs/ECW2025/S7_PLC/README.md

 ## A Hidden Value

 <p aling="justify">In this challenge the idea was to read memory Datablocks on the PLC.
-Datablocks can be seen as raw byte arrays stored on the PLC, identified by a datablock number, and persistent.
+Datablocks can be seen as raw byte arrays stored on the PLC (or files), identified by a datablock number, and persistent.
 Those datablocks are used by software  and mostly contain informations about modules ...
 Those datablocks can be freely setup, and here store the flag.
 To solve this challenge, the first step is to undertsand on which datablocks the flag is stored.
 The snap7 library provides a method to read (or try to read) the content of the datablock:</p>

 ````python3
 client.db_read(DATABLOCK_ID, DATABLOCK_START_OFFSET, DATABLOCK_LENGTH)